jimniels/blog/src/client/posts/2022-02-22-things-the-css-spec-folks-got-right.md

 Granted, there is a lot of advice out there recommending you avoid CSS imports due to render blocking.
 But nobody stops using `<script type="module">` because it’s render blocking.
 In the right circumstances, CSS imports are just as powerful as JS imports, allowing you to author and deliver code in a componentized, asynchronous fashion (for example: [importing styles conditionally](https://blog.jim-nielsen.com/2021/conditional-style-loading-not-so-fast/)).

-In hindsight it looks as though the CSS spec authors were total hipsters: they did imports before it was cool.
+In hindsight it looks as though the CSS spec authors were total hipsters: doing imports before it was cool.

 ## Font Family